When I travel, I generally squeeze as much as I can between that original departure flight and my final arrival back home.

 I am blessed with a job that allows me to adventure and still return there.
 And contrary to the majority of society these days, I love it.
 That workplace feels like home just as much as the town I grew up in.

-I know people who have never seen the ocean before; I live within earshot of one.
+I know people who have never seen the ocean before; I live within earshot of the Pacific.

 Plus, I have a champion family.
 I adore them: